 Check-In Daily With Your Team

 When checking in with your team members, you want to keep it as personal as possible by using video chats to connect with them.
 Phone conversations and emails will only get you so far, so you need that one-on-one meeting to check on how they are doing and address any questions or concerns.
 Google’s Team Hangouts or Skype are excellent platforms to use and can even provide you a way to connect with more than one team member at a time.
+At 98 Buck social, we have several divisions that require constant communication between managers, including our social media resellers team, social media managers, SEOs, and more.
+It would be impossible to maintain proper communication without the use of this technology.

 Keep Communications Open